JohnStarich/java-skip-list/README.md

 A Skip List is a data structure designed to allow for fast searching like a B-Tree, but also allow for fine-gained concurrency like a Linked List allows.
-We implemented a Lock-free and fine-gained Skip-List, showing that we can get comparable performance between our Implementation and Java's
+We implemented a Lock-free and fine-gained Skip-Lists, showing that we can get comparable performance between our Implementations.
-$java.util.ConcurrentSkipListSet$.
 Lock-free means that we use atomic actions instead of locks (or semaphores), we expect that this will give us a performance improvement as we will not have to perform lock arbitration.
 Fine-gained means that a small subset of the list will block other modifications, instead of the entire list blocking.

 | Operation        | Linked List      | Binary Tree      | Skip List           |
 |------------------|------------------|------------------|---------------------|